Reviewing uniQure N.V. (QURE)'s and Aytu BioScience Inc. (NASDAQ:AYTU)'s results | New Business Observer

 |0.00

 Institutional investors owned 78.8% of uniQure N.V. shares and 45.4% of Aytu BioScience Inc. shares.
-About 1.8% of uniQure N.V.’s share are owned by insiders.
-On the other hand, insiders owned about 2.7% of Aytu BioScience Inc.’s shares.
+1.8% are uniQure N.V.’s share owned by insiders.
+Comparatively, 2.7% are Aytu BioScience Inc.’s share owned by insiders.

 Performance